GIScience/gis-training-resource-center/content/Modul_2/en_data_sources.md

 ```

 4. First add a name and a brief description of your export.
 Then click on `Next`.
 5. Choose the file format fitting to your needs.
-It is recommended to use GeoPackage but Geojson or Shapefile can be used as well.
+It is recommended to use GeoPackage but Geojson or shapefile can be used as well.
 Click on `Next`.
 6. The easiest way to choose the feature type you want to download is using the
    tag tree.
 (The YAML option is more flexible but more advanced, so we will
    focus on the first option.)